 Once you add the new order, two separate orders on the list appear – one for the large planes and the second for the small ones.
 Each of them has the status new, so it has to be planned.

 To both of the orders will be assigned Prodio ID.
 Additionally, you can set a technological path, attach different files, manuals, drawings, photos, comments, etc.

 The order in Prodio is, in fact, the external order from your client, which is divided into particular orders for specified products with Prodio ID assigned to each of them so that you can monitor better the progress on the whole order.

 When you add all vital information to your order, it is ready to be scheduled and shared with the shop floor.
 That’s when it translates into production tasks.
-In our example, each of the paper planes has to go through two operations: folding and painting.
-Production tasks are nothing else than tasks assigned to particular operations.
+In our example, each paper plane has to go through two operations: folding and painting.
+Therefore, production tasks are nothing else than tasks assigned to particular operations.

 What are the benefits of this kind of hierarchy?

 - You get complete information on what’s happening on the shop floor; let’s say that Tom Smith started the operation of folding – in real-time, you can see in order details how many pieces he has already folded and how long it took him to finish this task.

 - You can check all details on the list of orders – which stage is the product at, if it is ready, almost ready, or the work hasn’t started yet.